"Alzheimers can be reversed." - Sally Weinrich

 Discussion

-Whether cognitive decline is age related or the result of the brain fog of long Covid or stems from congenital disorders like ADHD and epilepsy or even some degree of traumatic brain injury: there are life style changes that you can make right now to improve cognitive functioning and mental efficiency.
-That is an audacious claim, but evidence based on both anecdotal reporting and emerging epidemiological studies lend support to this claim.
 In 2021 we began to understand that mental confusion was often a symptom associated with COVID-19.
-Four years later at least 17 million Americans report symptoms of “long Covid”(24), a figure which many say way understates the scope of the problem.
+Four years later at least 17 million Americans report symptoms of “long Covid”(24), a figure which many say, way understates the scope of the problem.
 Causes of long Covid are unknown but, “One theory is that the SARS-CoV-2 virus that causes COVID persists in the gut after the acute infection has cleared up...”(19, 1).
 Patient symptom descriptions of long Covid include brain fog, poor memory, sluggish thinking, difficulty processing information, headaches, forgetfulness, and an inability to focus, pay attention, or concentrate.
 Combine these impairments in their mild to serious severity with an aging population now reporting 7 million Americans with Alzheimer's disease plus a reported 60 million mentally ill Americans and terms like mental disorder and cognitive decline take on the dimensions of a new pandemic.
 Chances are you know someone with these ailments.
 You may be experiencing loss of mental acuity yourself or be concerned about a loved one.
 So the important question becomes: “How can we preserve what remains of our once sharp minds, improve mental clarity and the quality of life for ourselves and our families?”
-What follows is a discussion of cutting edge research focusing on the work of three pioneers in this field and a synthesis of their recommendations for practical, lifestyle, and remedial interventions.

 Often referred to as “metabolic syndrome” step one in a better approach to this problem has been to define the etiology of the syndrome in terms of a useful constellation of specific physiological and psychological factors rather than using catch-all categories like Alzheimer's, long Covid or general dementia.
 General diagnostic categorizations invite general solutions which have been ineffective in treating dementia and cognitive decline.
 Everyone it seems, including big pharma, are looking for that magic pill that cures all these ills and earns billions.
 The doctors we're focusing upon in this article have taken an approach involving the identification of specific causal factors in cognitive decline and then targeting each one with “multiple modalities designed to achieve metabolic enhancement.”(4) In reference to neural function, metabolic enhancement may be thought of as improving the efficiency with which cells utilize nutrients and oxygen to produce energy and communicate effectively with each other.
 These doctors argue convincingly against monotheraputic disease approaches, “there is not a single therapeutic that exerts anything beyond a marginal, unsustained symptomatic effect, with little or no effect on disease progression.”(4) What follows is a discussion of cutting edge research focusing on the work of three pioneers in this field: Dr. Dale Bredesen, Dr. Chris Palmer and Dr. Daniel Amen and includes a basic synthesis of their recommendations for practical, lifestyle, remedial interventions.